 Sunday marked the eighth game this season in which the Lions lost a lead.

 Vikings defensive end Jared Allen wouldn't directly criticize Lions right tackle Gosder Cherilus for a low block that briefly forced him from the game in the second quarter.
 Allen had to be restrained from going after Cherilus but said: "I was a little perturbed.
 You don't need to hit me in the knee to motivate me.
 I do that myself.
 You just take care of those things on the field."
 Allen was credited with two sacks to push his season total to 12.5.

-tatus of defensive tackles Kevin Williams and Pat Williams.
+defensive tackles Kevin Williams and Pat Williams.
 "This game and this week was never going to be about two guys that weren't going to play," Childress said.
 "And it wasn't going to be about two guys that were going to replace those two guys that weren't going to play.
 It's always been about our 53-man team.
 It's always been about that.
 It was just important that we've sold that all the way along.
 The 'Us, We, Team,' thing we've done since day one of training camp."